-After gaining my BA in Anthropological Studies at the School of Philosophy of the University of Bologna with a dissertation titled ‘In the Shadow of the Light.
-The Concept of Deification in Clement of Alexandria (150-215)’, I graduated from the University of Florence in History of Religions (110/110 cum laude) presenting a dissertation on 'The Commentary on Lamentations by Paschasius Radbertus (785-865)'.
+After obtaining a BA in Anthropological Studies at University of Bologna with a dissertation titled ‘In the Shadow of the Light.
+The Concept of Deification in Clement of Alexandria (150-215)’, I graduated from the University of Florence in History of Religions (110/110 cum laude) with a dissertation on 'The Commentary on Lamentations by Paschasius Radbertus (785-865)'.
 I completed a second MA in History at the University of Macerata, thanks to which I took part in the Erasmus Programme at the University of Clermont-Ferrand and I worked at the Italian Cultural Institute in Edinburgh.
 After completing my second MA with a dissertation titled 'Mutuum, Usury and Restitution of Usury in the Summa Confessorum of Nicholas of Osimo (1375-1454) ', I undertook a PhD at the University of Leeds in October 2016.
-Since then, I have been intern at the International Medieval Bibliography of Leeds, intern at Brepols Publishing Service in Thessaloniki (Co-funded by Brepols and Erasmus+ Programme of the European Union) and I am currently bibliographer contributor for Brepols Publishers, Turnhout.
+Since then, I have been intern at the International Medieval Bibliography of Leeds and intern at Brepols Publishing Service in Thessaloniki (Co-funded by Brepols and Erasmus+ Programme of the European Union), thanks to which I have been editorial assistant for the International Bibliography of Humanism and the Renaissance, vol. 50, Brepols, 2018.
+I am currently bibliographer contributor for Brepols Publishers, Turnhout.

 I research the involvement of religious orders into pastoral care as a tool to investigate the impact of religion on the medieval society.
 Most of the writings of the Observant friar Niccolò da Osimo (1380?-1454) deal with the religious education for the members of the Franciscan Order and gather theological and canonistic material developed from the Fourth Council of Lateran (1215) until fifteenth century.
 My research combines religious treaties and the historical narrative in order to shed light on the development of the new reformed Minorite houses in Italy.
 My main primary sources are the religious treaties of Niccolò da Osimo, letters and sermons written by the friars of the Order, papal bulls, archival sources, and the Latin chronicles of Bernardino Aquilano, Nikolaus Glassberger, Mariano da Firenze, and Luke Wadding.